Responsible Mineral Sourcing

 Concrete examples of risk mitigation

 • We asked suppliers that were unable to identify smelters/refiners used for multiple minerals, including gold, to try again.
-After receiving their resubmitted data, Epson checked the smelters/refiners used in components delivered to it.
+After receiving their resubmitted data, we checked the smelters/refiners used in components delivered to us.

-• A supplier of components using tin that was unable to verify whether some smelters/refiners were risk-free was asked to either undergo an RMAP audit or use a different source (or supply route).
-It was found as a result that those smelters/refiners were not used.
+• Some suppliers of components containing tin were unable to verify whether some smelters/refiners in their supply chains were compliant with RMI standards in terms of their management systems and sourcing practices.
+We therefore asked them to undergo an RMAP audit or to change their source (or procurement route).
+As a result, it was found that those smelters/refiners were not used.

-Throughout the year, we provide the following tools and information to ensure that suppliers always have up-to-date and easily accessible information:
+Throughout the year, we provide the following tools and information to ensure that suppliers have easy access to up-to-date information at all times:

 • Excel Check Tool to check a smelter or refiner's RMAP certification information

-• RMAP certification renewal information on smelters and refiners
+• RMAP certification renewal information for smelters and refiners

 We also explain the reporting templates and provide individual support for completing them in response to requests from suppliers.

-Since 2023, Epson has been conducting reviews to ensure that supplier's systems and initiatives for responsible mineral sourcing align with the OECD Due Diligence Guidance framework.
-Through these reviews, Epson examines suppliers’ survey policies, survey programs, and the processes used to provide answers on surveys submitted to Epson.
-When deficiencies or gaps are identified, Epson requests corrective action and provides support.
-With this type of communication with suppliers, we strive to strengthen their internal systems and improve their investigative capabilities.
+We hold supplier conferences around the time we ask suppliers to complete the survey.
+At these conferences, we talk about responsible minerals sourcing, global trends in mineral procurement, Epson's policies, and OECD’s due diligence guidance.
+We also provide ongoing education on survey methodology and on how to answer survey questions.
+In 2025, we held a conference for suppliers who would be asked to complete a survey for the first time.
+Since 2023, Epson has been conducting reviews to ensure that suppliers’ systems and initiatives for responsible mineral sourcing align with the OECD Due Diligence Guidance framework.
+We had completed reviews of 13 supplier companies by 2025.
+Through these reviews, we examine suppliers’ survey policies, survey programs, and the processes used to provide answers on surveys submitted to us.
+When deficiencies or gaps are identified, we request corrective action and provide support.
+This type of communication with suppliers helps strengthen their internal systems and improve their investigative capabilities.

 5. Third-party audits